 Tommy has worked in varying sporting organisations over his career.
 He has assisted with Souths Rugby league, University soccer and was the physio for Merewether Carlton for 5 years helping them win two premierships.
-He has been involved with other sporting and performance groups more recently the Spiegeltent tent shows in Newcastle.

 Tommy is a keen guitarist, surfer, soccer player and golfer but shares his spare time with his wife and three kids.

 With degrees in both Human Movement and Physiotherapy, Nathan brings a wide variety of experience and knowledge to Fitness Physiotherapy from a variety of backgrounds.
 He has been employed as a Physiotherapist in private practice in Newcastle since 2006.